felixle236/node-core/README.md

 ### Data Transformer

 - If you use column numeric type in PostgreSQL, it will return a string (not number), you should use transformer option to convert to number.
 Ex: `@Column('numeric', { transformer: new NumericTransformer() })`
-- If you have a field `birthday` with data type is string and store into db with data type is Date.
-Ex: `@Column('date', { name: USER_SCHEMA.COLUMNS.BIRTHDAY, nullable: true, transformer: new DateTransformer() })`

 ### Database Execution